 1 (m) The board shall include the name of any law enforcement 2 officer who has been decertified on the Internet web site website of the 3 Indiana law enforcement academy, and shall transmit the officer's name 4 for inclusion on the decertification index maintained by the 5 International Association of Directors of Law Enforcement Standards 6 and Training.
 7 (n) A law enforcement officer who has been decertified may apply 8 to the board for reinstatement.
-The application for reinstatement must: 9 (1) be in writing and signed by the law enforcement officer 10 subject to the penalties for perjury; and 11 (2) demonstrate that reinstatement is appropriate, that the 12 applicant poses no danger to the public, and that the applicant can 13 perform as a law enforcement officer according to the board's 14 standards.
-15 By filing a petition for reinstatement the applicant agrees to submit to 16 any investigation, testing, analysis, or other procedure or protocol 17 determined by the board or the executive director.
+The application for reinstatement must: 9 (1) be in writing and signed by the law enforcement officer 10 subject to the penalties for perjury; and (2) demonstrate that reinstatement is appropriate, that the 11 applicant poses no danger to the public, and that the applicant can 12 13 perform as a law enforcement officer according to the board's 14 standards.
+15 By filing a petition for reinstatement the applicant agrees to submit to any investigation, testing, analysis, or other procedure or protocol 16 17 determined by the board or the executive director.
 The board may 18 direct the executive director to investigate the application for 19 reinstatement and make a recommendation to the board.
 The executive 20 director shall review the application for reinstatement and all 21 supporting evidence, including expunged criminal convictions, and 22 shall make a recommendation to the board.
 The board shall consider 23 the application and recommendation of the executive director and shall 24 notify the applicant of its determination in person or by certified mail 25 or other delivery service for which a receipt for delivery is generated.
 26 (o) The board shall adopt rules under IC 4-22-2 to implement this 27 section.
 28 SECTION 35.
 IC 5-2-6-4, AS AMENDED BY P.L.42-2024, 29 SECTION 60, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 30 JULY 1, 2025]: Sec.
-4. (a) The board of trustees is composed of: 31 (1) the governor, or the governor's designee, who shall act as 32 chairman; 33 (2) the attorney general, or the attorney general's designee; 34 (3) the superintendent of state police, or the superintendent's 35 designee; 36 (4) the commissioner of the department of correction, or the 37 commissioner's designee; 38 (5) the executive director of the prosecuting attorneys council of - 0 (5) and checum to director of the proceduring attorneys counter of administration;
+4. (a) The board of trustees is composed of: 31 (1) the governor, or the governor's designee, who shall act as 32 chairman: 33 (2) the attorney general, or the attorney general's designee; 34 (3) the superintendent of state police, or the superintendent's 35 designee; 36 (4) the commissioner of the department of correction, or the 37 commissioner's designee; 38 (5) the executive director of the prosecuting attorneys council of 39 Indiana: 40 (6) the chief administrative officer of the office of judicial 41 administration; 42 (7) the executive director of the public defenders defender